Italy's Far-Right Seeks to Gain from Coronavirus Outbreak

 As Italy scrambles to contain the largest coronavirus outbreak outside of Asia, the country’s powerful far-right opposition party has used the virus to attack its fragile government, attempting to tie COVID-19’s spread to wider issues of border controls and migration.

 The number of confirmed cases of COVID-19 surged in Italy over the weekend from three on Friday to more than 200 on Monday morning.
-The rapid spread, so far confined to the country’s north, has raised international fears that the world is on the cusp of a pandemic.
+The rapid spread, so far confined mostly to the country’s north, has raised international fears that the world is on the cusp of a pandemic.

 Italian authorities have begun to implement drastic measures to contain their outbreak, locking down an area of about 50,000 people near Milan that has become the center of Italy’s outbreak and imposing fines on those who try to enter or leave restricted zones.
 Schools and universities have been closed across the north.